Is there anything finer in the world of vegetable cookery than a properly made Potato Gratin? Not in my book.

-NOTE If you opted to blanch the potatoes in milk as indicated in the opening paragraph, the cooking time, at the higher temperature, will be around 30 minutes, at the lower temperature, about 45 minutes.
+NOTE If you opted to blanch the potatoes in milk as indicated in the opening paragraph, the cooking time will be around 30 minutes.

 - This dish can wait, loosely covered, for half an hour or so.
 To hold it any longer, stop the cooking process just before the last bit of liquid has been absorbed, cool, cover and refrigerate, and then reheat gently, covered with foil, in a 325º oven for about 30 minutes before serving.

 *By baking potatoes, I mean the brown-skinned Russet Burbank potato.
 They cook to a lovely homogeneous mass with some separation remaining between slices.
 If you prefer the potato slices to retain more separateness in the gratin, use boiling potatoes, such as Red Pontiac “new” potatoes or White Rose potatoes.
 They will be a little sweeter tasting than Russet Burbanks.